 Cuba travel guide

-The capital, Havana, serves up a heady mix of dilapidation and debauchery.
-It is a city where beautifully restored colonial buildings rub shoulders with the rundown tenements of regular Cubans.
-The contrasts can be stark, but Havana's ubiquitous salsa rhythms, uninhibited dancing and potent cocktails galvanise the city and make for an enthralling urban experience unlike any other.
+Cuba's capital, Havana, appears to be in a constant state of restoration, rather similar to the varying conditions of classic cars that roam its streets.
+Visitors can expect a mishmash of beautifully restored colonial buildings rubbing shoulders with dilapidated tenements of regular Cubans.
+The contrasts can be stark, but Havana's ubiquitous salsa rhythms and potent cocktails galvanise the city and make for an enthralling urban experience unlike any other.

-Cuba's other cities are experiences in themselves.
+Cuba's other cities are experiences in themselves too.
 Santiago de Cuba is a veritable melting pot of Afro-Caribbean cultures, where pastel covered buildings meet grand cathedrals.
-And then there's Trinidad, which offers a snapshot of a bygone era with its cobblestone streets, faded colonial façades and charming courtyards.
+And then there's Trinidad, which offers a snapshot of a bygone era with its cobblestone streets and faded colonial façades.

-As Cuba slowly opens up to the West, modern resorts have become increasingly common, but the most rewarding stays are in casa particulares.
+As Cuba slowly opens up to the rest of the world, modern resorts have become increasingly common, but the most rewarding stays are in casa particulares.
 These private homestays offer a true insight into everyday Cuban life, which you won't get in a hotel.

 President Miguel Díaz-Canel since 2018.